ionic-team/ionic-module-template/README.md

 This is a template for building your own reusable Angular2/Ionic2 module using TypeScript.

+## Developing

+(More info soon).
+Develop your module like any other Angular 2 module.
+Then, run `npm run build` to build a local copy.

+When you're ready to publish to npm, run `npm publishPackage`.

 ## Using your module in an Ionic 2 app

 ```typescript